 AALS Section on Clinical Education Annual Meeting, presenter, 2008 and 2009

-Abolish Anonymous Reporting to Child Protective Services (forthcoming 2013).
+Abolish Anonymous Reporting to Child Abuse Hotlines, __ Cath.
+U. L. Rev. __ (forthcoming 2014).

 Persons Affected by Traumatic Brain Injury in the Workplace: Implications for Employee Assistance Programs, 27 J. Workplace Behav.
 Health 227 (2012). (with P. L. Cole and F. M. Smith) [Journal]